-Many Android phones support fast charging, which delivers a whopping 15 watts to charge your phone much more quickly.
+Many modern Android phones support fast charging, which delivers a whopping 15 watts and can therefore charge your phone much more quickly.
 You'll find a good list of fast charging phones on the Qualcomm website (you don't need to have a Qualcomm processor; just Qualcomm's power system).

-Get into airplane mode
+Put it into airplane mode

-Airplane mode blocks any wireless radios on your device, which means you won't receive any calls or messages, or have internet access, while it's enabled, but it’s worth it to get a faster power boost and have a device that will stay on for the next few hours.
+It won't receive calls or messages while it's in airplane mode, but it’s worth it to have a device that will stay on for the next few hours.

-Turn that bad boy off
+Turn it off

-Use power saving mode
+Use a battery-saving mode

 Every Android Lollipop device has a battery saving mode of some description, whether it's the stock option or a manufacturer-specific feature such as Motorola's Doze.
 Switch this on to conserve power while your phone recharges.